prado-org/demo-copilot/HELP.md

 # Help - Prompt Samples

 ## TodoAPI
-Selecionar o codigo e clicar em copilot-> start code chat change the method Get to return a list of TodoModel class with 50 examples diferent values for completed field
+Select the code and click on "copilot-> start code chat" and enter the prompt "change the method Get to return a list of TodoModel class with 50 examples different values ​​for completed field"

-// create a new method to retrieve a TodoModel object by its Id
+create a new method to retrieve a TodoModel object by its Id

 Chat
 create CRUD methods for TodoAPI